 Tip 4: Maintain (and even grow) your network

-It's important to make sure you maintain some level of visibility within your professional community whilst you're away.
-Once you’re ready to rejoin the market, relying on these networks will ensure you can be proactive and take advantage of the opportunities that never reach agencies or recruitment sites.
+Make sure you maintain some level of visibility within your professional community whilst you're away.
+Once you’re ready to rejoin the market, these networks will ensure you can take advantage of the types of opportunities that don't always agencies or recruitment sites.

 Even if you're returning to the same organisation as before, it can be invaluable to keep an awareness of the shifting nature of the social landscape.
 That way you can hit the ground running on your return, instead of playing catch up.